 In the event of inclement weather, we do not follow Berkeley County Schools procedures, but we do take them into consideration when making decisions about opening our office and/or holding activities.
 This is our standard operating procedure, however, we always advise that you check our website and Facebook page for additional information and any possible changes:

 - When Berkeley Co.
-Schools are on a TWO-HOUR DELAY (for inclement weather/hazardous road conditions), our Administrative Offices (to include Gymnastics) will open at 10:00AM.
+Schools are on a TWO-HOUR DELAY (due to inclement weather/hazardous road conditions), our Administrative Offices (to include Gymnastics) will open at 10:00AM.
 Any activities held at the Recreation Centers before 10:00AM are held at the discretion of each instructor.

 - When Berkeley Co.
-Schools are CLOSED, our Administrative Offices (to include Gymnastics) will plan to OPEN at 12:00 Noon.
+Schools are CLOSED, our Administrative Offices (to include Gymnastics) will plan to OPEN at 12:00 Noon (at the discretion of the Executive Director).
 Depending on the weather situation occurring at time, we will evaluate the conditions and may determine to remain closed for the day.
-All activities before 12:00 Noon will NOT be held.
+If we do have a 12:00 Noon opening, ALL activities before 12:00 Noon will NOT be held.
 Any activities held after 12:00 Noon will only be held if our facilities remain open.

 EXCESSIVE HEAT GUIDELINES FOR OUTDOOR LEAGUES & PROGRAMS: